 Which Is Better for Self Defense, Krav Maga or Judo?

-Both Judo and Krav Maga are effective self-defense techniques, but they have distinct advantages and disadvantages.
+Judo and Krav Maga are effective self-defense techniques but have distinct advantages and disadvantages.

 Judo is a grappling fighting style that emphasizes throws and joint locks.
 As a result, it is incredibly effective against a single attacker.
 Still, the requirement for close contact makes it less effective against a group of assailants.

 Aside from that, Krav maga is a self-defense system developed for the Israeli military.
-It employs a more aggressive strategy, employing strikes and kicks to disable an attacker.
+It employs a more aggressive strategy: strikes and kicks to disable an attacker.

 As a result, Krav maga is very effective against multiple attackers.
 Still, it can be more challenging to control in self-defense.